ExposureMG/gxP-Sources/README.md

 ## About

 JSON: Signature-based patches

 GXS (GX Source): One compiled section of GXP

-GXP (GX Patchset): Compiled and built multi-patch binaries
+GXP (GX Patchset): Compiled and built multi-patch binaries, can contain GXS, XEPATCH, or both.

 All patches built for xeBuild will work on gxBuild; The major difference in GXP is a 16-byte header at the beginning to stop backwards compatibility. xeBuild has no GXS support, and would interpret 4-section RGH patches as JTAG patches.